frenya/sqlite3po/README.md

 });
 ```

+Please note:

-Please note: the deletion doesn't destroy the instance at all, just disconnects it from the db record.
+-   The deletion doesn't destroy the instance at all, just disconnects it from the db record,
+    i.e. nullifies the `id` field.
+-   There are legitimate cases where you would want to assign a particular `id`
+    to an object (e.g. when getting data from an API collection that already has a primary key).
+    The `save` method handles this correctly - i.e. tries to perform an UPDATE
+    first and when it fails (updates 0 records), it calls INSERT and stores a new record.
+    (Bonus: If you name your db columns the same as the API collection, you
+    can use the `serialize`/`deserialize` methods for converting API data as well)

 ## Caching